Neal R. Chamberlain, Ph.D., Associate Professor

 Pathogenesis

-The systemic response to sepsis is a complex sequence of events that can be defined as a spectrum of clinical conditions caused by the immune response of a patient to an infection that is characterized by systemic inflammation, hypotension, and hypoperfusion of the patient’s organs.
+The systemic response to sepsis is a complex sequence of events that are due to dysregulation of the immune response of a patient to an infection.
+This dysregulated immune response can be characterized by systemic inflammation, hypotension, and hypoperfusion of the patient’s organs.

 Immunologic Response to Sepsis